• Skip to primary navigation

 Instructions

-• Preheat your oven to 425°F. Position a rack in the middle of the oven.
+• Preheat the oven to 425°F. Position a rack in the middle of the oven.

 • Run your finger across the salmon fillets to check for bones.
 If your fish have bones in them, remove the bones with fish bone tweezers.

 • Arrange the salmon fillets on the baking dish, skin side down.
-You can line the baking dish with nonstick foil to minimize the risk of sticking.
 If using, arrange the lemon slices around the fish.
 Lightly brush the lemon slices with olive oil.

 Notes